ghazalehshahin/CanHap-Labs/Lab_1_Maze/readme.md

 # Iterative Improvements
 First I setup a base world using the Fisica maze example as a template, and removing everything except for the start and end circles.
 Putting the cursor over the start circle starts the game, and reaching the end circle will end the game.
 The only way to test this right now is based on the `setSensor` parameter of the Haptic Tool being set to false on start of the game, and true on end.
 I then positioned them to the indended start and end positions.
 I also updated the icons to have a gate and treasure.

+Next, I wanted to create the walls of the maze.
+I noticed however that to create a wall from the maze example, a lot of the code was very redundant.
+So I decided to make a simple `FWall`  class to extend the functionality of `FBox`  to make walls with a single line of code (well, 2 if you count adding it to the world).
+I also wanted the x and y parameters to be the starting point for the walls generation, so I offset the position with half the width and height.
+This was purely to make it easier to think about the walls growing from a point, and I could consider the grid similar to the maze I generated above.

 # Conclusion